SSWConsulting/SSW.Rules.Content/rules/do-you-use-co-creation-patterns/rule.md

 * Reviewer - When reviewing asynchronously
   * Be explicit and suggest the exact code changes where possible (GitHub has a feature for this, see <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request>)
   * Call the developer for more complicated changes
-* Tools - make sure your commits tell the whole story - multiple people worked on the code
-  * When writing the commit message, leave 2 blank lines, and give each co-author their own line and Co-authored-by: commit trailer

-    ``` bash
-    $ git commit -m "Refactor usability tests.
-    >
-    >
-    Co-authored-by: NAME <NAME@EXAMPLE.COM>
-    Co-authored-by: ANOTHER-NAME <ANOTHER-NAME@EXAMPLE.COM>"
-    ```

-    Now, when you see the commit on GitHub, co-authored commits stand out as a testament to teamwork and shared responsibility, reflecting the collaborative efforts and diverse expertise contributed to each change.
-  * If you use [Visual Studio Live Share](https://visualstudio.microsoft.com/services/live-share/) to collaborate, it will co-author the git commits with everyone on the share session

 ## The Ultimate Solution - Co-Creation Patterns